 Birth control pills contain estrogen and progesterone, the two natural female hormones.
-These hormones help to prevent pregnancy by: 1) stopping ovulation each month, 2) changing the lining of the uterus and 3) changing the cervical mucous.
+These hormones help to prevent pregnancy by:

 - Periods will be regular, lighter and shorter with less cramping

 - The pill helps prevent cancer of the ovaries and uterus

 - Less chance of cysts on the ovaries and benign breast disease